-Learn more about resources, trainings, and professional development opportunities available on campus.
+Learn more about resources, training, and professional development opportunities available on campus.

 Dean’s Message on Diversity